LittleSurvival/amazonbook-crawler/readme.md

    }
    ```

-4. **Launch the Application**
+6. **Launch the Application**

    Run `launch.bat` to start the application.
+Make sure your virtual environment is activated before launching.
 This will open a GUI window:

    ![GUI Window](img/gui.png)